PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 guard before retaining its reconciliation result.
 Keep the following placeholder-MatMul block fixed.
 Commit and push only; do not create or update a pull request.

+## Primary final mixed-singleton Concat characterization checkpoint

+The indexed mixed-singleton Concat owner builds all plans before applying them, then increments its single counter for every successfully inserted Reshape adapter and Concat rewire plan.
+Unused-tensor pruning and optional layout-state sync run only after a positive count.
+No-Concat, already-NHWC, unsafe/dynamic, clone-failure, unbound, and second-run zero results are true ModelIR no-ops.

+A strict expected-failure orchestration contract now requires stable two-key `_final_mixed_singleton_concat_static_shape_stats` evidence and assigns the opt-in complete reconciliation result under the unchanged single-counter guard.
+It also fixes the following `final_placeholder_matmul_stats` boundary.

+At implementation, add only caller-side result plumbing.
+Do not change the owner, counter schema, planning/application, adapter construction, rewiring, pruning, layout sync, guard, ordering, dependencies, placeholder block, or TensorFlow behavior.
+Validate the indexed owner, terminal orchestration, core runtime guard, and architecture sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- indexed owner, terminal orchestration, core guard, and architecture:
+  `356 passed, 1 xfailed in 17.83s`
+- expanded broad related gate: `1212 passed, 1 xfailed in 29.97s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet final mixed-singleton result contract; there are no unexpected failures.